Business Resilience Best Practices from an IT Perspective

 Which types of organizations need business resilience?

 Every organization benefits from business resilience.
-Despite what may be inferred from the name, business resilience is not just for commercial businesses.
+Despite what may be inferred from the name, business resilience is for more than for commercial businesses.
 Governmental organizations, from local to federal, are expected or required to have the ability to continue providing services despite disruptive events, especially when those services may be emergency-related.
 Even non-profit organizations such as churches and other charities offer services that are relied on in many communities, and these organizations benefit from business resilience to ensure those services continue.

 Which business operations are critical to organizational success?